fwenzel/django-sha2/README.md

 Django's default password field is limited to 128 characters, which does not fit a hex-encoded SHA512 hash.
 In order to not require a database migration for every project that uses this, we encode the SHA512 hash in Base 64 as opposed to hex.
-To use this, set your authentication backend as follows:
+To use this, set your hash backend as follows:

-    AUTHENTICATION_BACKENDS = ('django_sha2.auth.Sha512Base64Backend',)
+    PWD_ALGORITHM = 'sha512b64'

 If you want to use hex-encoded SHA512 instead, use the following:

-    AUTHENTICATION_BACKENDS = ('django_sha2.auth.Sha512Backend',)
+    PWD_ALGORITHM = 'sha512'

 Be advised, however, that you need to ensure your database's password field can hold at least 156 characters.